karatekid/karatekid.github.io/_posts/2015-3-9-making-a-digital-oscilloscope-ui.md

 const variables which they were initializing to be static const, otherwise when you include it more than once you'd get a multiple definition error on linking.

+I hope to follow this with updates on future additions and improvements to the project.

 [1]: https://www.digilentinc.com/Products/Detail.cfm?NavPath=2,842,1018&Prod=ANALOG-DISCOVERY